The essentials for welcoming a cat with gentleness and kindness.

 🔌 Electrical objects and wires

-- Kittens, especially, love to chew.
-Protect cables with sleeves or covers.
+- Kittens, in particular, love to chew.
+Protect cables with sheaths or cable covers.

-- Avoid leaving small objects lying around (elastic bands, strings, jewelry) that could be swallowed.
+- Avoid leaving small objects lying around (rubber bands, strings, jewelry) that could be swallowed.

 🍳 Cooking and household hazards

-💡 Helpful tip : Put yourself in your cat's shoes.
-Imagine what they might climb, chew, or knock over, and secure those areas just as you would for a toddler.
+💡 Practical tip : put yourself in your cat's place.
+Imagine what it might climb, chew or knock over, and secure those areas as you would for a toddler.

-Welcoming a cat is more than just ticking off a list of accessories: it's opening your home and your heart to a companion who will share your daily life for many years to come.
-By equipping yourself with the essentials presented in this guide, you're not only providing your cat with comfort and security, but also laying the foundation for a relationship of trust and complicity.
+Welcoming a cat into your home is much more than just ticking off a list of accessories: it's opening your home and your heart to a companion who will share your daily life for many years.
+By equipping yourself with the essentials presented in this guide, you'll offer your cat not only comfort and security, but also the foundation for a relationship built on trust and companionship.

-Every cat is unique: observe them, listen to them, and adapt their environment to their needs.
-This is how you will build a home where they can fully thrive.
+Every cat is unique: observe it, listen to it, and adapt its environment to its needs.
+This is how you will create a home where it can fully thrive.

-💡 To go further and discover carefully selected accessories - combining quality, safety and tenderness - explore our [Entre Chat et Chien] store.
-You will find products designed for the well-being of your companions, tested and approved by animal lovers.
+💡 To go further and discover carefully selected accessories – combining quality, safety and tenderness – explore our [Between Cat and Dog] shop.
+You'll find products designed for the well-being of your companions, tested and approved by animal lovers.

-✨ Practical bonus Download the free printable French version of the Essential Checklist for Welcoming a Cat (PDF).
+✨ Practical bonus Download the free printable French version (PDF) essentials checklist for welcoming a cat .

 ❓ Frequently Asked Questions (FAQ)